Verify Generated Executable Program Results

 Configure a communication channel.
 For Simulink® to communicate with an executable program generated from a model, the model must include support for a communication channel.
 This example uses XCP on TCP/IP as the transport layer for a communication channel.
 Confirm these parameter settings:

 Disable MAT-file logging.
 Load the data into the Simulation Data Inspector from the MATLAB® base workspace.
-Confirm that parameter MAT-file logging is cleared.
+Point to the three dots at the bottom of the parameters to reveal the Advanced parameters label.
+Then, under Advanced parameters, confirm that parameter MAT-file logging is cleared.

 Apply your configuration changes, close the Model Configuration Parameters dialog box, and save the model.